-This was the Nobel Prize concert for 2010.
-In the audience was the Swedish royal family and tons of smart people there to receive Nobel prize checks.
-The video editors often include shots of famous people seen in the audience.
+In the audience for the Nobel Prize concert was the Swedish royal family and tons of smart people there to receive Nobel prize checks.
+The video editors often include shots of famous people in the audience.
 The only problem is that I rarely know who they are.
-I wish the publishers would identify somehow the famous people seen in the audience!
+I wish the publishers would identify somehow the famous people they highlight!

 I do think the beautiful lady in my first screenshot below is Queen Silvia of Sweden.
 She was a German citizen and a commoner when she met the man who would eventually be King of Sweden.
-She must be pretty smart too since Swedish became her 6th language.
-(If the picture below is not Silvia, please let me know!)
+She must be pretty smart too since Swedish became her 6th language:

 I originally auditioned this title back in 2011 and wrote a short, superficial review.
 This was before we decided how grade a video of a violin concerto.
 I was also completely stumped by Sibelius.
-So now it's time to improve the review of this title.
-The next screenshot below is a nice opening whole-orchestra shot that let's you see where all the different instruments are located (playing Leonore Overture No. 3 as warm-up):
+So now it's time to improve this review.
+The next screenshot below is a nice opening whole-orchestra shot that lets you see where all the different instruments are located (playing Leonore Overture No. 3 as warm-up):